 In our busy lives, we often don't have time to think.
 If you make time to think new thoughts, you might be surprised at what ideas emerge.
 Being creative is a discipline - the more regularly you do it, the easier it will become.

-Carrying around a notebook or small tape recorder to most places you go
+Carrying a notebook or recorder most places you go

 Sketching or doodling